LookupTable1D

 Regularize table

-When regularizing the table, the potentially irregularly spaced raw data is interpolated onto a regular grid.
+When regularizing the table, the raw-data (which can be irregularly spaced) is interpolated onto a regular grid.
 The user must specify:

-2. Number of grid points in regular grid.
+Number of grid points in the regular grid.

 A LookupTable1D is regularized through